panesofglass/DataStarExamples/README.md

 ## About This Example

-This repository demonstrates DataStar's capabilities through an active search implementation.
+This repository demonstrates Datastar's capabilities through an active search implementation.
 Users can type search queries and see results update in real-time, with all the heavy lifting handled server-side.
 Both the MVC and Razor Pages implementations achieve the same functionality using their respective architectural patterns.

 ## Getting Started

 Both implementations demonstrate how to:
-- Set up DataStar in an [ASP.NET Core Web App](https://learn.microsoft.com/en-us/aspnet/core/data/ef-mvc/intro?view=aspnetcore-9.0)
+- Set up Datastar in an [ASP.NET Core Web App](https://learn.microsoft.com/en-us/aspnet/core/data/ef-mvc/intro?view=aspnetcore-9.0)
 - Implement real-time search functionality
 - Handle server-sent events
 - Structure your application for reactive behavior

-For more details and documentation, visit the [DataStar Active Search Example](https://data-star.dev/examples/active_search)
+For more details and documentation, visit the [Datastar Active Search Example](https://data-star.dev/examples/active_search)

 ## Community

 Join our growing community of developers:

 - **Discord**: Join our [Discord server](https://discord.gg/bnRNgZjgPh) to:
-  - Get help with your DataStar projects
+  - Get help with your Datastar projects
   - Share your experiences and learn from others
   - Stay updated on the latest features and best practices
   - Connect with fellow developers